th2-net/th2-common-j/README.md

 ## Usage

-First things first, you need to import `CommonFactory` class:
+Firstly, you must import CommonFactory class:
 ```
 import com.exactpro.th2.common.schema.factory.CommonFactory
 ```
-Then you create an instance of imported class, choosing one of the options:
+Then you will create an instance of imported class, by choosing one of the following options:
-1. Create factory with configs from default path (`/var/th2/config/*`):
+1. Create factory with configs from the default path (`/var/th2/config/*`):
     ```
     var factory = CommonFactory();
     ```
-2. Create factory with configs from specified file paths:
+1. Create factory with configs from the specified file paths:
     ```
     var factory = CommonFactory(rabbitMQ, routerMQ, routerGRPC, cradle, custom, prometheus, dictionariesDir);
     ```
-3. Create factory with configs from specified arguments:
+1. Create factory with configs from the specified arguments:
     ```
     var factory = CommonFactory.createFromArguments(args);
     ```